-5 Tips on Hiring the Best Web Designer
+5 Tips on Hiring the Best Web Designer for Your Work

-Hiring a web design can be an exciting process.
+Hiring a web designer can be an exciting process.
 When I talk about hiring a web design in this post, the advice can be applied in a variety of ways.
 First, it could mean hiring a single, usually freelance, designer for a job you need to be done.
 It could also refer to a web design agency.

 Additionally, it could be advice for hiring a web designer for your own team.
 The advice is valuable for web designers who are looking to improve their portfolio.
 Now, let’s discuss five different but important things when trying to hire a web designer.

-The work shows off responsive design
+The work shows off the responsive design

 It’s still surprising how many times responsive designs don’t make it into a web designer portfolio.
 It’s hard to say if a designer is capable of delivering responsive design if it’s not there.
 It could be omitted by mistake or because they have never done it.
 You can’t tell if it’s not there.
 Now, this guide refers to a web designer.